10 – ‘Tryin’ To Get To Heaven’ (Amnesty International’s ‘Chimes of Freedom’ / 2012)

 # 3- ‘Sharp Cutting Wings (Song to a Poet)’ (‘Happy Woman Blues’ / 1980)

 After her 1979 debut, ‘Ramblin,’ which consisted of traditional covers, Williams released ‘Happy Woman Blues.’
 The 1980 Folkways album is very folksy, harnessing the singer songwriter era half a decade after its heyday.
 ‘Happy Woman Blues’ probably wasn’t the right record for 1980.
 1973?
 Sure.
 It didn’t help that Folkways was and is by nature, a record label with a very specific focus, too.
-Needless to say, the album is often overlooked when analysing Williams’ catalog.
+Needless to say, the album is often overlooked when analyzing Williams’ catalog.

 ‘Sharp Cutting Wings (Song to a Poet)’ is Lucinda Williams’ ‘Boots of Spanish Leather.’
 It’s a lovely acoustic track about flying away to a foreign country or sailing far away at sea.
 It’s almost unrecognizable when compared to Lucinda Williams’ popular music or public persona.
 Perhaps that is what is so great about the song.
-It’s an insight into a talent as it developed through its innocence.
+It’s an insight into talent as it developed through its innocence.
 It’s a beautiful tune.

 # 2 – ‘Ghosts of Highway 20’ (‘The Ghosts of Highway 20’ / 2016)